vishvikkrishnan/a11yfirst/content/web-dev-resources/2-tools.md

 ## A11Y COMPLIANCE PLATFORM

 The [A11Y Compliance Platform](https://www.boia.org/w3c-tools-services-a11y) is offered through the Bureau of Internet Accessibility.
-The platform gives tools, reports and services to help companies and organizations maintain and defend the web site’s accessibility and integrity.
+The platform gives tools, reports and services to help companies and organizations maintain and defend the website’s accessibility and integrity.

 Link: [https://www.boia.org/w3c-tools-services-a11y](https://www.boia.org/w3c-tools-services-a11y)